Masterworks from MoMA in Melbourne

 In the late afternoon, enjoy a talk by Brian on the masterworks you are about to see, and then proceed to the National Gallery of Victoria (International) for an exclusive private viewing in the evening, after the gallery is closed to the public.
 Stroll at leisure amongst the magnificent works of Modernist and contemporary art directly from New York’s Museum of Modern Art.
 With works encompassing paintings, prints, sculpture and photography, and artists including Paul Cézanne, Henri Matisse, Marcel Duchamp, Salvador Dalí, Edward Hopper, Andy Warhol, Jackson Pollock, Mark Rothko, Jeff Koons, Pablo Picasso and Vincent Van Gogh, this is sure to be one of the highlights of Melbourne’s cultural calendar for 2018 – and tonight our group will have it all to ourselves!

 Today, travel south to the Mornington Peninsula, which encloses Port Phillip Bay and separates it from Bass Strait, and whose art institutions reflect its distinctive natural environment.
-In the morning, enjoy a guided tour of the McClelland Sculpture Park and Gallery, Australia’s most significant outdoor sculpture collection.
-Encompassing 16 hectares of forest, lakes and heathlands and more than 100 permanent sculptures, McClelland Park is ‘the Home of Australian Sculpture’.
+In the morning, enjoy a guided tour of the McClelland Sculpture Park and Gallery, one of Australia’s most significant outdoor sculpture collections.

 After lunch at McClelland Café, continue to the Mornington Peninsula Regional Gallery.
-Established in 1971, MPRG has a diverse collection of traditional and contemporary artwork, with a focus on the cultural heritage of the Mornington Peninsula and the coastal artwork that is such an important feature of Australian art.
+Established in 1971, MPRG has a diverse collection of traditional and contemporary artwork, with a focus on the coastal artwork that is such an important feature of Australian art.
+Then visit newly-opened Point Leo Estate, a major addition to the cultural life of the region, where the Gandel family’s ever-growing collection of contemporary sculpture is displayed across a 135-hectare landscape of vineyards, cattle and sweeping coastal visas.

 Return to Melbourne in the evening for a special farewell dinner with Brian and fellow travellers.